EliuX/cloud-tools/azure/cosmosdb/cosmos-migrator/README.md

 ### VS Code Debugging Setup

 This project includes VS Code debugging configurations to help you debug migration executions.
-The configurations are located in `.vscode/launch.json` and provide several debugging scenarios:
+The configurations are located in the root `.vscode/launch.json` file and provide several debugging scenarios:

 #### Available Debug Configurations

-1. **Debug: Full Migration** - Debug the complete migration process from Azure to emulator
+1. **Debug: Cosmos Migration (Full)** - Debug the complete migration process from Azure to emulator
-2. **Debug: Extract Schema** - Debug schema extraction from Azure Cosmos DB
+2. **Debug: Cosmos Extract Schema** - Debug schema extraction from Azure Cosmos DB
-3. **Debug: Create Schema** - Debug schema creation in the emulator from a JSON file
+3. **Debug: Cosmos Create Schema** - Debug schema creation in the emulator from a JSON file
-4. **Debug: List Databases** - Debug the database listing functionality
+4. **Debug: Cosmos List Databases** - Debug the database listing functionality
-5. **Debug: Custom Arguments** - Debug with custom command-line arguments
+5. **Debug: Cosmos Custom Arguments** - Debug with custom command-line arguments

 #### Prerequisites for Debugging